Closet Organization: The Right Hangers

 We spend a lot of money on our clothes and our clothes closets, so it makes sense that we should pay attention to the types of clothes hangers we use.
 Not all hangers are created equal, and there are different types for different purposes.

-The size of the hanger is a very important aspect of its efficacy.
+The size of the hanger is very important.
 Children's sizes start at about 10" wide up to adult coat size hangers at 18.5".
 A slim person should use narrower hangers to avoid stretch marks in the sleeves of their garments while a more substantial person will prefer a wider hanger so their clothes don't slip off through necklines.

 Best for Jackets: Wooden Hangers